Mossyrock, Washington: Festivals and events

 The city hosts an annual, three-day Blueberry Festival the first weekend of August, honoring the local blueberry farming economy.
 Begun in 2006, the event's large turnout requires the entirety of Klickitat Prairie Park, with pie eating contests, farm tours, car shows and musical performances.
 The Mossyrock Area Action League, who oversee and schedule the festival, gear activities toward family-friendly fare, including attention towards children's games and crafts.

 Politics

-Mossyrock is recognized as being majority Republican and conservative.

-The results for the 2020 U.S. Presidential Election for the Mossyrock voting district were as follows: